Philipp Franz Balthasar Von Siebold

 von siebold

-Philipp Franz Balthasar Von Siebold was into a family of doctors and professors of medicine on 17th February 1796 in Würzburg, in Germany.
+Philipp Franz Balthasar von Siebold was born on 17th February 1796 in Würzburg, Germany, to a family of doctors and professors of medicine.
 Siebold initially studied medicine at the University of Würzburg from November 1815 till 1820.

-Invited to Holland by an acquaintance of his family, Siebold applied for a position as a military physician, which would enable him to travel to the Dutch colonies.
+Invited to the Netherlands by a family acquaintance, Siebold applied for a position as a military physician, which would allow him to travel to the Dutch colonies.
 He entered the Dutch military service on June 19, 1822, and was appointed as ship's surgeon on the frigate Adriana, sailing from Rotterdam to Batavia (present-day Jakarta) in Indonesia.
 He arrived in Batavia on February 18, 1823.

-With his erudition, he impressed the Governor-General Baron Godert van der Capellen, and also the director of the botanical garden at Buitenzorg (now Bogor), Caspar Georg Carl Reinwardt that they sensed in Siebold a worthy successor to Engelbert Kaempfer and Carl Peter Thunberg, two former resident physicians at Dejima, a Dutch trading post in Japan.
+With his erudition, he impressed the Governor-General Baron Godert van der Capellen, and also the director of the botanical garden at Buitenzorg (now Bogor), Caspar Georg Carl Reinwardt, who sensed in Siebold a worthy successor to Engelbert Kaempfer and Carl Peter Thunberg, two former resident physicians at Dejima, a Dutch trading post in Japan.

 Arrival in Japan.

 On June 28, 1823, after only a few months in the Dutch East Indies, Siebold was posted as a resident physician and scientist to Dejima, a small artificial island and trading post at Nagasaki, and arrived there on August 11, 1823.
-As only a very small number of Dutch personnel were allowed to live on this island, the posts of physician and scientist had to be combined.
+Because only a very small number of Dutch personnel were permitted to live on the island, the posts of physician and scientist had to be combined.

-Dejima had been in the possession of the Dutch East India Company (known as the VOC) since the 17th century, but the Company had gone bankrupt in 1798, after which a trading post was operated there by the Dutch state for political considerations, with notable benefits to the Japanese.
+Dejima had been in the possession of the Dutch East India Company (VOC) since the 17th century, but the Company went bankrupt in 1798; thereafter, the Dutch state operated a trading post there for political reasons, with notable benefits for the Japanese.

-The European tradition of sending doctors with botanical training to Japan was a long one.
+The European tradition of sending doctors with botanical training to Japan was longstanding.
 Sent on a mission by the Dutch East India Company, Engelbert Kaempfer (1651–1716), a German physician and botanist who lived in Japan from 1690 until 1692, ushered in this tradition of a combination of physician and botanist.
-The Dutch East India Company did not, however, actually employ the Swedish botanist and physician Carl Peter Thunberg (1743–1828), who had arrived in Japan in 1775.
+The Dutch East India Company, however, did not employ the Swedish botanist and physician Carl Peter Thunberg (1743–1828), who had arrived in Japan in 1775.

-Japanese scientists invited Siebold to show them the marvels of western science, and he learned in return through them much about the Japanese and their customs.
+Japanese scientists invited Siebold to demonstrate the marvels of Western science, and he, in turn, learned much from them about the Japanese and their customs.
 After curing an influential local officer, Siebold gained permission to leave the trading post.
 He used this opportunity to treat Japanese patients in the greater area around the trading post.
-Siebold is credited with the introduction of vaccination and pathological anatomy for the first time in Japan.
+Siebold is credited with introducing vaccination and pathological anatomy to Japan for the first time.

-In 1824 Siebold started a medical school in Nagasaki, the Narutaki-juku, that grew into a meeting place for around fifty students.
+In 1824, Siebold established a medical school in Nagasaki, the Narutaki-juku, which grew into a meeting place for approximately 50 students.
 They helped him in his botanical and naturalistic studies.
 The Dutch language became the lingua franca (commonly spoken language) for these academic and scholarly contacts for a generation, until the Meiji Restoration.

 His patients paid him in kind with a variety of objects and artifacts that would later gain historical significance.
 These everyday objects later became the basis of his large ethnographic collection, which consisted of everyday household goods, woodblock prints, tools and hand-crafted objects used by the Japanese people. and worked for the Netherlands government as a doctor on Java.